 Over 30 years years of experience of working in a therapeutic, educational or supportive role with individuals with a range of needs and their families and 20 years specifically as a psychotherapist.
 I have extensive experience of working with individuals on the autistic spectrum and families and also 10 years working within the NHS as a specialist parent counsellor and with adolescents.
 I have also worked in a bereavement service, Employment support service, CAMHS services and currently part time in the NHS in a Primary Mental Health service providing short term therapy to individuals presenting a wide range of issues.
+I am also a qualified supervisor of counsellors, therapists and allied health professionals practitioners.

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.